 You are also jointly liable for any debts taken out in both your names.
 So if your partner runs up an overdraft on a joint bank account, you’ll also be responsible for paying it off.

 Managing money as a couple on Universal Credit

 There might be some things you’ll need to do differently when you’re on Universal Credit and you might need to make some changes.

 Perhaps you get paid weekly or do your budget weekly.
-Under the new system, you’ll have to get used to getting a monthly payment instead if you live in England or Wales.
+Under the new system, you might have to get used to getting a monthly payment instead if you live in England or Wales.

 In England and Wales, if you get help with your rent, you’ll get an amount for housing costs in your single monthly payment.